opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 **_Leave to commence judicial review proceedings_**

 35     The principles governing the grant of leave to commence judicial review proceedings are well settled.
-With reference to the Court of Appeal decision of _Jeyaretnam Kenneth Andrew v AttorneyGeneral_ [2014] 1 SLR 345, the three requirements which have to be satisfied before leave can be granted for the court to consider the prerogative orders sought by the applicant are as follows (at [5]):
+With reference to the Court of Appeal decision of _Jeyaretnam Kenneth Andrew v AttorneyGeneral_ <span class="citation">[2014] 1 SLR 345</span>, the three requirements which have to be satisfied before leave can be granted for the court to consider the prerogative orders sought by the applicant are as follows (at [5]):

  (a) the subject matter of the complaint must be susceptible to judicial review;